talos/nypl-spacetime-exercise/README.md

 `west_village_centerlines.geojson`, drawn from the closest centerline.
 The closest centerline *does not* mean the proper street for that number, as the address point could be closer to a street it does not correspond to.
-See "813 Gansevoort St" (feature 0 in the output geojson) for an example of this; it should be 813 Washington St, but the Gansevoort centerline is in fact closer.
+See "813 Gansevoort St" in the output geojson for an example of this; it should be 813 Washington St, but the Gansevoort centerline is in fact closer.

 ## How it works